threefoldfoundation/www_threefold_farming/content/page/participate/cta/cta.md

 ---
 id: participate_cta
-title: No paper plane can be made without paper
+title: Join Farming Community
-button: Sign up
+button: Join
 link: /solution #Add button link here
 ---

-Professional, dedicated, local.
-Dunder Mifflin is on its best patch to change the way you think about paper.
-That’s us - people who sell limitless paper in the paperless world.
+Our goal is to bring more nodes to the ThreeFold Grid.
+This is an opportunity for anyone to become a part of "the internet" in a sustainable, neutral, and future-proof way.